MariaanaT/MariaanaT.github.io/index.md

 ### Craters on Mars

 Are the craters equally distributed on the surface of the Mars?
 And is the depth or diameter of the craters dependent on the location of the crater?
-Find the answer [here](https://github.com/MariaanaT/MarsCraters/blob/master/MarsCratersStudy.ipynb).
+Find the answers [here](https://github.com/MariaanaT/MarsCraters/blob/master/MarsCratersStudy.ipynb).

 ### Renewable Energy